ItelligenceTurkeyAnalytics/Data-Management-Security-Case/README.md

 -Configuring storage
 -Connecting to the machine with SSH Key

-Note: Please go thorough documents in order to understand better.
+Note: Please go through documents in order to understand better.

+## Installation of PostgreSQL

+Explained in documents.

 ###### Creating "salesdataattempt" table